corticon/corticon-classic-samples/Shopping Cart Tutorial/Grocery-Cart.md

----
-id: classic_Cart
-title: Grocery Cart
+# Grocery Cart
-tags:
-  - Corticon.js
-  - Corticon classic
----

-Implement rules to apply promotions to a shopping cart.
+_Implement rules to apply promotions to a shopping cart._

----

 In this tutorial, you learn how to use some of Corticon Studio’s more complex and powerful functions, including: